Finding a Top Financial Advisor Firm in Wichita, Kansas

 6 Meridian Investing Approach

-According to 6 Meridian’s website, the firm offers 12 base portfolios for clients.
-The portfolios differ from each other by how risky the investments are and by their expected returns.
+According to 6 Meridian’s website, the firm offers several base portfolios for clients.
+These portfolios differ from each other by how risky the investments are and by their expected returns.
 Higher risk portfolios have higher potential returns.
 These base portfolios can be adapted to meet a client’s specific goals, needs and risk tolerance.

 When choosing securities for a portfolio, 6 Meridian uses fundamental and quantitative research methods.
 Fundamental analysis seeks to measure a stock’s value by looking at a number of financial and economic factors.
 Quantitative analysis attempts to understand and predict how a security will behave.

-IMA Wealth, Inc. provides a suite of financial management services to individuals and their families, corporations, charitable organizations and corporate retirement plan sponsors.
-It currently holds nearly $523 million in assets under management.
-Of its individual clients, according to SEC data, about two-thirds do not have high net worths.
+IMA Wealth provides a suite of financial management services to individuals and their families, corporations, charitable organizations and corporate retirement plan sponsors.
+Of its individual clients, most do not have a high net worth.
 The firm has no set account minimum for individual clients.